RaminMammadzada/js-restaurant-page/README.md

 # JS - Restaurant Page

 ![screenshot](./docs/images/screenshot_of_3_pages.png)
-[The screenshot of the home, manu and contact pages]

 In the project I created a simple restaurant website using JS6 and finished the following milestones: